sismo-core/sismo-docs/sismo-factory/create-your-group.md

 This tutorial will show you how to create a [Data Group](../knowledge-base/resources/technical-concepts/data-gems-and-data-groups.md) from start to finish using the [Sismo Factory](https://factory.sismo.io/groups-explorer).

-At the end of this tutorial, you will have a Group of Twitter, GitHub, and Ethereum accounts.
+At the end of this tutorial, you will have a Group of Twitter, GitHub, Telegram and Ethereum accounts.
 After a short verification process (usually under 1 hour), this Data Group will be deployed on our chain(s) of choice and be available for a [Sismo Connect app](../welcome-to-sismo/what-is-sismo-connect.md) 🙌

 {% hint style="info" %}
 If you are a developer and want to build your own customizable Data Group, go check out this [tutorial](../knowledge-base/resources/sismo-hub/sismo-hub/create-your-group.md).
 It will also explain all the steps of the creation process.